Pet Therapy for Cerebral Palsy

 Pet Therapy Promotes Mental and Emotional Health

 The role of animals in helping children with cerebral palsy is not limited to physical health and mobility.
 Children with cerebral palsy often struggle with mental health issues and behavioral challenges.
-ADHD, depression, and anxiety, for instance are common co-occurring disorders.
+For instance, ADHD, depression, and anxiety are common coexisting conditions.
 Working with animals can help improve mood, reduce anxiety, and reduce stress.
 Animals can also provide many of the same benefits in behavioral therapy sessions as they do in physical therapy: motivation, support, encouragement, and someone to bond with and help a child be more engaged and enthusiastic about treatment.

 One recent study analyzed nearly 50 research studies of animal-assisted therapy and found that working with animals is beneficial in a number of ways regarding mental and emotional health.
 Specifically the study found that children and adults received benefits in the form of better emotional well-being overall after working with animals, and improvements in behavioral problems.